Report of West India Royal Commission (Moyne Report): Background

 Historian O. Nigel Bolland places a considerable emphasis on the stagnant economy in the British West Indies from the 1830s to the 1930s.
 To him, the economic foundations of slavery had remained unchanged for nearly 100 years.
 The majority of land holdings remained in control of a small planter class minority while coercion remained the dominant form of social control.
 A similar conclusion is reached by Jay R. Mandle.
 In looking solely at the Jamaican economy, the most developed in the British West Indies by 1930, Mandle shows that plantation economics still dominated to the point that per capita output was only slightly higher than when slavery was still the dominant means of labour in the early 19th century.

 During the century since emancipation, the colonial government made minimal provisions that sought to limit agitation from labourers while taking greater measures to protect British interests and the plantation system.
 Previous commissions that evaluated the West Indies, such as the 1897 Commission chaired by Sir Henry Norman, recommended diversification and a shift away from plantation economics, but the recommendations went unheeded.
-Prior commissions to Norman's would place emphasises not on the worker:s welfare or the colonies' economic well-being but rather strategies for maintaining a dependant labour force.
+Prior commissions to Norman's would place emphasises not on the workers' welfare or the colonies' economic well-being but rather strategies for maintaining a dependant labour force.
 For those reasons, social and health conditions remained relatively inert since emancipation.

 For land owners to continue to make large profit margins, they required large quantities of property and large numbers of low-wage workers.
 Following the period of apprenticeship, which ended in 1838, the planters faced an economic crisis that challenged the current agriculture system; it was solved by the onset of indentured servants who arrived mainly from India.

 Viable alternatives to plantation work would have placed the plantation economy in jeopardy; as a consequence, the brief moments of attempted diversification were squashed before they could even begin.
 In Trinidad, for example, the planter class attempted to take measures against the general population, which was growing rice and gaining in self-sufficiency.
 Not only there was resistance from local elites but also rice growers had to contend with crop damage due to pollution from the nearby oil fields Cultivation of agriculture alternatives was undertaken entirely by the poor peasant class on the small plots of land they had acquired.

 With the institutional limiting of technological and economic growth and the hampering of attempts at indigenous entrepreneurship, the region and its people were denied any opportunity to develop social institutions that would meet their fundamental needs.